 HAGANE Body

-Shimano’s HAGANE technology combines a rigid body with cold-forged gearing designed to never flex or bend.
+Shimano’s HAGANE technology combines a rigid body with cold-forged gearing designed never to flex or bend.
 This results in a lifetime of high performance and hard fighting without the risk of gear failure.

 Lightweight Aluminum MGL Spool